DUTCHESS COUNTY NY REAL ESTATE

 FIND HOMES, LAND, COMMERCIAL, FARMS & ESTATES FOR SALE

-Dutchess County is 90 minutes north of New York City with commuters from the Metropolitan Area, particularly from Westchester County.
+Dutchess County NY Real state is 90 minutes north of New York City.
+Commuters from the Metropolitan Area, particularly from Westchester County, are prominent homebuyers.
 It also has a strong work base in Poughkeepsie and the surrounding towns.
 Millbrook Village, the site of the Millbrook Hunt, is an upscale location in the southern part of the County.
 It is also a gateway to the central and northern parts of the County – including the Towns of Stanford, Pine Plains, Northeast and Clinton – which have a large number of horse farms, estates and secondary homes.

 Rhinebeck in the Northwest corner of the county is sometimes referred to as the “Hamptons of the North,”.
 It is a well known secondary and vacation home destination.
 Millerton on the Eastern border with Connecticut is another well known destination for second home owners.